Lipedema is an underdiagnosed disease of subcutaneous fat that affects 10% of women.

 Diosmin: Diosmin comes from the rind of citrus fruit and is known to reduce inflammation around veins and improve lymphatic pumping.
 Some lipedema patients notice reduced pain and improved heaviness of their legs after taking the brand name of this supplement, Vasculera.

-Meriva: Turmeric or curcumin are good anti-inflammatory supplements.
-Meriva is a highly absorbed sustained released form of curcumin.
+Meriva: Turmeric or curcumin are good anti-inflammatory supplement.
+Meriva is a highly absorbed, sustained-release form of curcumin.

 Medications